 Keep your eyes on the edge of the fabric so you know it’s moving along the guide as it goes through the sewing machine.

-These 8 tools and strategies have helped me sew straight seams resulting in accurate seam allowances.
+These 8 tools and tips will help you sew straight seams resulting in accurate seam allowances.

 - Painter’s tape

 - Presser foot with adjustable guide

 There isn’t one tool or strategy that is better than another.

 It really depends on the type of project you’re working on and what best meets your needs at that time.